StrongARM: SA-1500

 The SA-1500 was a derivative of the SA-110 developed by DEC initially targeted for set-top boxes.
 It was designed and manufactured in low volumes by DEC but was never put into production by Intel.
 The SA-1500 was available at 200 to 300 MHz.
 The SA-1500 featured an enhanced SA-110 core, an on-chip coprocessor called the Attached Media Processor (AMP), and an on-chip SDRAM and I/O bus controller.
 The SDRAM controller supported 100 MHz SDRAM, and the I/O controller implemented a 32-bit I/O bus that may run at frequencies up to 50 MHz for connecting to peripherals and the SA-1501 companion chip.

-The AMP implemented a long instruction word instruction set containing instructions designed for multimedia, such as integer and floating-point multiply–accumulate and SIMD arithmetic.
-Each long instruction word is 64 bits wide and specifies an arithmetic operation and a branch or a load/store.
+The AMP implemented a long-instruction-word instruction set containing instructions designed for multimedia, such as integer and floating-point multiply–accumulate operations and SIMD arithmetic.
+Each long-instruction word is 64 bits wide and specifies an arithmetic operation and a branch or a load/store.
 Instructions operate on operands from a 64-entry 36-bit register file, and on a set of control registers.
 The AMP communicates with the SA-110 core via an on-chip bus and it shares the data cache with the SA-110.
 The AMP contained an ALU with a shifter, a branch unit, a load/store unit, a multiply–accumulate unit, and a single-precision floating-point unit.
 The AMP supported user-defined instructions via a 512-entry writable control store.

 The SA-1501 companion chip provided additional video and audio processing capabilities and various I/O functions such as PS/2 ports, a parallel port, and interfaces for various peripherals.

 The SA-1500 contains 3.3 million transistors and measures 60 mm2.
-It was fabricated in a 0.28 µm CMOS process.
+It was fabricated in a 0.28 μm CMOS process.
 It used a 1.5 to 2.0 V internal power supply and 3.3 V I/O, consuming less than 0.5 W at 100 MHz and 2.5 W at 300 MHz.
 It was packaged in a 240-pin metal quad flat package or a 256-ball plastic ball grid array.